-- 2.11 The Council's supply position at the 30th September 2017 has since been endorsed by a number of appeals this year at Ulleskelf, Church Fenton, North Duffield and Thorpe Willoughby3.
+- 2.15 The Council's supply position at the 30th September 2017 was endorsed by a number of appeals this year at Ulleskelf, Church Fenton, North Duffield and Thorpe Willoughby1.
 The following elements of the previous five year supply methodology were also confirmed by these appeal decisions: - The use of an 8% discount rate to take account of the possible nonimplementation of permissions; - The use of a 5% buffer (as opposed to a 20% buffer for those authorities that have had a record of persistent under-delivery); and - The inclusion of windfall sites in the 5YHLS.